Running macOS on your Linux machine

-It’s worth noting from the start that Apple doesn’t allow installing macOS on non-Apple hardware (because of course they do), so to use this legally you must have Linux installed on Apple hardware.
+It’s worth noting from the start that Apple doesn’t allow installing macOS on non-Apple hardware (because of course they don’t), so to use this legally you must have Linux installed on Apple hardware.
 Thought you could use this to legally run macOS without paying for a slice of Apple’s pie?
 Think again!
 This information is shared for educational purposes only.

 While I am not a fan of Apple, as a developer I can certainly envy their business model.
 As far as I can tell, if you want to develop software for their mobile devices, you need to use desktop hardware made by Apple themselves.
 This means that even if me and my team were the biggest Apple haters, we would still need to give them money in order to buy a computer we normally wouldn’t want.
 The same thing applies if we want to automate the building and testing of iOS applications.
 But, who am I kidding, nobody can blame them, right?
 If we found ourselves to be in their position, we would do the same, right?
 Right?